Geonovum/KP-APIs/API-strategie-extensies/ext-beveiliging.md

 In contexts where Dutch (semi) governmental organizations are involved, the certificate used for signing the Private key JWT's MUST be a PKIOverheid certificate.

-[The OAuth 2.0 profile for the Dutch Government](https://docs.geostandaarden.nl/api/oauth/) REQUIRES the use of private_key_jwt for full clients, native clients with dynamically registered keys, and direct access clients as mentioned in this profile.
+[The OAuth 2.0 profile for the Dutch Government](https://publicatie.centrumvoorstandaarden.nl/api/oauth/) REQUIRES the use of private_key_jwt for full clients, native clients with dynamically registered keys, and direct access clients as mentioned in this profile.

-(hieronder volgen eerst twee authenticatie methode toevoegingen van Jaron, daarn twee van Martin) **Client Credentials using OAuth 2.0**
+<p class='warning'>hieronder volgen eerst twee authenticatie methode toevoegingen van Jaron, daarn twee van Martin</p>

+**Client Credentials using OAuth 2.0**
 In Use Cases where the Client is solely accessing API resources on behalf of itself, without requiring an End-User context, Client authentication using the OAuth 2.0 Client Credentials grant type can be appropriate.
 In such cases, the Server securely communicates Client credentials to the Client upon registration (e.g. via an API Developer portal) and the Client uses these credentials to obtain an Access Token from the Identity provider.